Travel past blue-hued remote coastal scenery with dramatic cliffs and curious rock formations.

 Visit a World Heritage listed historic penal site, or wildlife sanctuary, together with making your own gin!

 Choose some of the following:

-- The World Heritage Listed Port Arthur Historic Penal Site, with private guided tour (over 40 acres) OR
+The World Heritage Listed Port Arthur Historic Penal Site, with a private guided tour (over 40 acres).

-- Learn about sustainable lavender farming - even the stalks are used to make paper, and it’s pretty good in butter too.
-Plus here's another distillation process to tell you about...
+Learn about sustainable lavender farming, even the stalks are used to make paper and it’s pretty good in butter too!
+Plus there's another distillation process to tell you about.

-- Combine this with making your own gin, using your own recipe and still with world-award winning gin distiller.
-Extensive tutored tastings, distillery tour including viewing centuries old “sweet water” bubbling direct from the ground, followed by gin flavour-matched lunch on beautiful mountainside location* (you will never view gin or spirits the same way again). *weather permitting which is most of the time..
+Combine this with making your own gin, using your own recipe and still with international award-winning gin distiller.
+Extensive tutored tastings, distillery tour including viewing centuries-old “sweet water” bubbling directly from the ground, followed by gin flavour-matched lunch on a beautiful mountainside location* (you will never view gin or spirits the same way again). *Weather permitting which is most of the time.

-- Smell the gum trees as you view a coastal pocket of ancient stone formations similar to the Giant’s Causeway in Ireland, and hear waves roaring in other cliff-face locations
+Smell the gum trees as you view a coastal pocket of ancient stone formations similar to the Giant’s Causeway in Ireland, and hear waves roaring in other the rugged cliff-faces.

 8.30 am to 6.00 pm, subject to appointment.
 Flexible timing available.